St. Andrews (electoral district): St. Andrews South

-Members of the Legislative Assembly for St. Andrews
+St. Andrews

-St. Andrews (re-established constituency)
+Re-established constituency

 St. Andrews was re-established for the 1949 provincial election, when Kildonan and St. Andrews was eliminated through redistribution.
 It was eliminated a second time in 1958.

 The re-established constituency's first representative was James McLenaghen, who was a Progressive Conservative cabinet minister in a coalition government led by the Liberal-Progressives.
 McLenaghen was a prominent defender of the coalition within his party, and his death in 1950 hastened its dissolution.
 He was replaced by Thomas Hillhouse of the Liberal-Progressives.